mdeous/WaikUp/docs/DEPLOY.md

 (safe values for `SECRET_KEY` and `SECURITY_PASSWORD_SALT` can be generated using `''.join(choice(string.printable) for _ in range(32))`)

-* Setup the database schema using the `waikup_manage setupdb` management command.
+For a list of other settings you might wish to change (database, emails), have a look at the `waikup/settings.py` file.

 * Create a new admin user using the `waikup_manage adduser -a` command (you can create more users later from the WebUI).

-For a list of settings you might wish to change (database, emails), have a look at the `waikup/settings.py` file.
+### Sending emails

 Emails can be sent using the `waikup_manage sendmail` command, if you want to automate this, just set a `crontab` entry to run this command periodically (make sure to run it using the virtualenv's Python interpreter, which is located at